unoplatform/uno.extensions/doc/Learn/Mvux/FeedView.md

 # The `FeedView` control

 The `FeedView` control is one of the main ways to consume Feeds and States within an application.
-The `FeedView` uses different visual states to control what is displayed on the screen depending on the state of the underlying `IFeed`, or `IState`.
+It uses different visual states to control what is displayed on the screen depending on the state of the underlying `IFeed`, or `IState`.

 ## How to use the `FeedView` control